eeyribas/RaspberryPi-Arduino-I2C-Comm/README.md

 # RaspberryPi-Arduino-I2C-Communication
-Applications involving SPI communication between Raspberry Pi and Arduino are available.
-Data transfers occur using SPI communication between Raspberry Pi and Arduino.
+Applications involving I2C communication between Raspberry Pi and Arduino are available.
+Data transfers occur using I2C communication between Raspberry Pi and Arduino.

-Raspberry Pi WiringPi Library: To enable SPI communication on Raspberry Pi, the WiringPi library is used.
+Raspberry Pi WiringPi Library: To enable I2C communication on Raspberry Pi, the WiringPi library is used.
 To install the WiringPi library on Raspberry Pi:

 Check if the system is up to date.